• darkblurbg

 Disclaimer

 The information on this website is included in good faith, but its accuracy or completeness cannot be guaranteed.
 The content of this website has been compiled with the greatest care, but experience shows that it can occur that information is out of date or contains inaccuracies.
 Therefore, no rights can be derived from the information on the site.
 Ultrasound Centre SAM& does not accept any liability for any damage that is the direct or indirect consequence of, or is related to, the use of the information made available on this website.
-The Court of the Hague reserves the right to make changes and corrections to this website without prior notice.
+Ultrasoundcentre SAM& reserves the right to make changes and corrections to this website without prior notice.

 Please read this information completely before having an ultrasound.